bencarr/craft-entrypassword/README.md

 ## Installation

 Search for `bencarr/entry-password` on the Plugin Store and click “Install”.
-Or, install with Composer and activate with the Craft CLI:
+Or, install with [Composer](https://getcomposer.org) and activate with the Craft CLI:

 ```bash
 $ composer require bencarr/entry-password
 $ ./craft install/plugin entry-password
 ```

-## How it Works
+## Setup

-* **Custom Field Type** — Add an Entry Password field to one of your entry types to allow content authors to set a password on entries.
+1. **Add a field** — Add a field to one of your entry types using the Entry Password field type.
+This field allows content authors to manage the password for individual entries.
-* **Your Templating Logic** — Restrict the display of entry content in your templates and provide a password form when required.
+2. **Update your templates** — Use the [template behaviors](#behaviors) to restrict the display of your entry type’s content in your templates and provide a password form when required.
-* **Validation Action** — Submit your form to the validation action to verify the provided password.
+3. **Set up a password form** — Set your password form to submit to the [validation action](#validating-passwords) to verify the provided password.
-* **Cookie** — After submitting a valid password, the validation action sets a cookie that persists that validated password.

-## Configuration Options
+### Field Configuration

-When configuring an Entry Password field, you can:
+When creating an Entry Password field, there are a few options you can configure:

-* **Require Password for Authenticated Users**<br>
-Optionally require authenticated Craft admins to also submit the password for entries when viewing the entries on the front-end.
+* **Require the password for authenticated users** — Force authenticated Craft admins to provide the password when viewing the entries on the front-end.
-* **Set Cookie Expiration Duration**<br>
-Set how long a valid password cookie should persist.
+* **Set cookie persistence** — Set how long before a user needs to re-authenticate after providing a valid password.
 Defaults to the browser session.
-Cookies are always invalidated if the entry’s password changes.
+Cookies are always invalidated if the entry’s password is changed.
-* **Display Field in Sidebar**<br>
-When editing an entry, display the password field value in the sidebar of the entries form instead of its normal position within a tab in the field layout.
+* **Display the password field in the sidebar** — When editing an entry, display the password field value in the sidebar of the entries form instead of its normal position within a tab in the field layout.
 The field still appears in its field layout position when editing an entry in a HUD.

 ## Templating

-You’re completely in control of the experience of submitting the password, and what portions of your template are protected by the password.
+You’re have complete control of the experience of submitting the password, and what portions of your template are protected by the password.

-A simplified example of an entry template:
+Simplified example template:
 ```twig
 {% if entry.requiresPassword %}
     {# ...Your Password Form... #}